 [US] A history of American cities in the industrial era, this course will focus especially on the city of Holyoke as a site of industrialization, immigration, urban development, and deindustrialization.
 We will begin with a walking tour of Holyoke and an exploration of the making of a planned industrial city.
 We will then investigate the experience of several key immigrant groups – principally Irish, French Canadian, Polish, and Puerto Rican – using both primary and secondary historical sources, as well as fiction.
 Students will write several papers on one or another immigrant group, and a final paper that explores in greater depth one of the topics touched upon in the course.
 In the middle of the course, the class will explore the ARIS historical simulation project, which has been used to construct a “game” based on historical data and set in the city of Holyoke.
 Students may choose to fulfill the final project requirement by making a contribution to this ARIS historical simulation.
 The course will include students from Amherst College and Holyoke Community College.
 The course is open to all students, majors and non-majors, but history majors who wish to satisfy their major research requirement in the context of this course may do so by arrangement with Prof. Couvares.
 One class meeting per week.

 Limited to ten students from each institution.
 Spring semester.
-Professors Couvares and Clinton (Holyoke Community College).2015-16: Offered in Spring 2016
+Professors Couvares and Clinton (Holyoke Community College).2022-23: Not offered

 (Offered as HIST 252 [USP] and WAGS 252.)
 This course looks at the experiences of Native American, European and African women from the colonial period through the Civil War.
 The course will explore economic change over time and its impact on women, family structure, and work.
 It will also consider varieties of Christianity, the First and Second Awakenings and their consequences for various groups of women.
 Through secondary and primary sources and discussions students will look at changing educational and cultural opportunities for some women, the forces creating antebellum reform movements, especially abolition and feminism, and women’s participation in the Civil War.
 Two class meetings per week.